fiumad/bin2uf2web/README.md

 ## Features
 - Converts raw bitstream binaries into UF2 images with ChipDiscover-friendly metadata.
 - Generates randomized flash offsets inside the selected storage slot to avoid clobbering neighbouring payloads.
-- Exposes auto-clock and slot selection options
+- Exposes auto-clock and slot selection options that mirror the NYDesign workshop flow.
 - Runs completely in the browser via WebAssembly—no installs required for workshop attendees.

 ## Project Layout